Up to 60% off sofas & mattresses — limited‑time deals.

 Traditional pull-out mechanism

-This is the “classic” sleeper: remove or shift cushions, pull out a hidden frame, unfold legs, and the mattress appears.
+This is the classic setup: move the cushions, pull out the hidden frame, unfold the legs, and the mattress comes with it, much like a true sofa bed.

 Pros: